 "You are responsible for my life, you have taught me everything I know, you have helped me a lot".

-At the declaration follows the gesture of the hand that indicates the inability of Ayrton, who witnessing that scene decides to train whenever the climatic conditions allow him to try on a wet track.
+The declaration follows the gesture of the hand that indicates the inability of Ayrton, who witnessing that scene decides to train whenever the climatic conditions allow him to try on a wet track.
 This is how Ayrton learns that to brake the vehicle he has to downshift two gears instead of one, and accelerate one gear less when exiting the corners.
 A technique that will help him for the rest of his career.

 At fourteen, with the number 42 always imprinted on his kart, Ayrton has already won the kart championship in Sao Paulo, so he can broaden his horizons by aiming for national and international competitions.